 AI Act Risk Classification — Check If Your AI System Is High-Risk

 The EU AI Act (Regulation 2024/1689) classifies AI systems into four risk levels: prohibited, high-risk, limited risk, and minimal risk.
-Gibs is an API that classifies your AI system by matching it against Annex III use cases and Article 6 criteria, returning the risk level, applicable obligations, and article citations.
-No web forms or manual research — send a system description, get a structured answer.
+Gibs is an EU AI Act classification tool that classifies your AI system by matching it against Annex III use cases and Article 6 criteria, returning the risk level, applicable obligations, and article citations.
+Unlike manual AI Act compliance checker questionnaires, Gibs is a programmable API — send a system description, get a structured answer.

 The Problem

 Every AI system deployed in the EU needs classification before August 2, 2026 (high-risk enforcement).
 The process today: read 113 articles, cross-reference Annex III's 8 areas, check Article 6(1) safety components, and determine if transparency obligations under Article 50 apply.
 Most "AI Act tools" are web questionnaires requiring 30+ manual inputs.
-None offer an API.
-None tell you when your system is NOT high-risk (negative classification).
+None offer a programmatic API.
+None function as a true AI Act compliance checker that tells you when your system is NOT high-risk (negative classification).

 How Gibs Solves This